ghassenetanabene6/Pytorch-Material-Based-Semantic-Segmentation/README.md

 ### Data Annotation :

 The first step for data preparation is the pixel-wise labeling of the gathered images.
 In this work, we used polygonal annotations to delineate the boundaries of the material textures.
-There are many online annotation tools : <br>
+There are many free online annotation tools : <br>
 - <a href="https://cvat.org/">CVAT</a> <br>
 - <a href="https://app.hasty.ai/">hasty.ai <br>
 - <a href="https://segments.ai/">segments.ai</a> <br>
 - <a href="https://app.superannotate.com/">Super Annotate</a> <br>

 We used <a href="https://cvat.org/">CVAT</a> as shown below :

  <img src="./documentation/Images/Annotation.gif">